getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 #
 ```

-There ya go; this means as you add segments / containers / etc you can communicate via ServiceNet or use normal inter-container networking patterns:
+There ya go; this means as you add nodes / containers / etc you can communicate via ServiceNet or use normal inter-container networking patterns:

 * [Docker networking basics]({{ site.baseurl }}/docs/concepts/docker-networking-basics/)
 * [Connect containers with Docker links]({{ site.baseurl }}/docs/tutorials/connect-docker-containers-with-links/)